availabs/gtfs-conflation-pipeline/README.md

 The data transformations are broken down into stages.
 Each stage's output is written to a SQLite database.
-This allows inspection and manual correction of each stages' output before preceding to the subsequent stage.
+This allows inspection and manual correction of each stages' output before proceeding to the next stage.

 ### Pipeline Stage 1: Load the GTFS data into a SQLite database